 Our \$950 million credit facility backstops a \$950 million commercial paper program under which we began issuing commercial paper in February 2008.
-As of June 30, 2008, there was \$40 million of commercial paper outstanding.
 Our commercial paper is rated "P-3" by Moody's Investor Services, Inc. (Moody's), "A-2" by Standard and Poor's Rating Services (S&P), a division of The McGraw-Hill Companies, and "F2" by Fitch, Inc. (Fitch).
 As a result of the credit ratings on our commercial paper program, we do not expect to be able to rely on the sale of commercial paper to fund all of our short-term borrowing requirements.
 We cannot assure you that these ratings, or the credit ratings set forth below in "- Impact on Liquidity of a Downgrade in Credit Ratings," will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and long-term financing, the cost of such financings and the execution of our commercial strategies.

 Securities Registered with the SEC.
-As of June 30, 2008, we had a shelf registration statement covering \$100 million principal amount of senior debt securities.
+As of October 31, 2008, we had a shelf registration statement covering \$500 million principal amount of senior debt securities as a result of our registration statement filed in August 2008.

 Temporary Investments.
-As of June 30, 2008, we had no external temporary investments.
+As of October 31, 2008, we had no external temporary investments.

 Money Pool.
 We participate in a money pool through which we and certain of our affiliates can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings under CenterPoint Energy's revolving credit facility or the sale of CenterPoint Energy's commercial paper.
-At July 31, 2008, we had no borrowings from the money pool.
+At October 31, 2008, we had borrowings of \$113 million from the money pool.
 The money pool may not provide sufficient funds to meet our cash needs.

 Impact on Liquidity of a Downgrade in Credit Ratings.
-As of July 31, 2008, Moody's, S&P and Fitch had assigned the following credit ratings to our senior unsecured debt:
+As of October 31, 2008, Moody's, S&P and Fitch had assigned the following credit ratings to our senior unsecured debt:

-Moody's S&P Fitch

-Rating Outlook(1) Rating Outlook(2) Rating Outlook(3)

-Baa3 Stable BBB Stable BBB Stable
+Moody's S&P Fitch Company/Instrument Rating Outlook(1) Rating Outlook(2) Rating Outlook(3) CERC Corp.
+Senior Unsecured Debt Baa3 Stable BBB Stable BBB Stable